 Autism and Diabetes are TWO of the main reasons WHY People do not Immunize their children.
 Many parents do not realize the affects are not from the vaccines but from other enviromentally pervasive chemicals, such as styrene.

-So, the two most important reasons to eliminate Polystyrene(Styrene)/ Plastic Packaging from our Food Supply:
+The two most important reasons to eliminate Polystyrene(Styrene)/ Plastic Packaging from our Food Supply:

 2. The lack of oversight by the FDA and other Agencies causing Quality of Life Issues.